 Greg’s experience also includes service as a member and Chair of both the Planning Board and the Affordable Housing Trust of the Town of Carlisle, and as a director of the local land trust.
+He is a member of the Land Protection Committee of Sudbury Valley Trustees.
 He represented the Lawyers Committee for Civil Rights Under Law in the negotiation and drafting of the Uniform Partition of Heirs Property Act, which to date has been adopted in eight States and is pending in four more State legislatures.
 He represented the Real Estate Bar Association on the 2016 Massachusetts Senate Select Commission on Housing.

-Prior to joining Casner & Edwards, Greg was a partner at Tarlow Breed Hart & Rodgers, P.C. from 2009 - 2017, and prior to that was a partner at global law firm DLA Piper, LLC and the highly-regarded Boston firm of Hill & Barlow.
+Prior to joining Casner & Edwards, Greg was a partner at Tarlow Breed Hart & Rodgers, P.C. from 2009 - 2017, and prior to that was a partner at the global law firm, DLA Piper, LLC and the highly-regarded Boston firm of Hill & Barlow.

 • JD, cum laude, Harvard Law School